Karma - the Eternal Account

 2. Opens the door for growth and better communication.

-Responding and reflecting are two invaluable tools that help us navigate karma and break free from its endless cycle.
+Responding and reflecting help us navigate karma and break its endless cycle.

 Ultimately, the purpose of karma is the purification of the jiva and its progression toward perfection and moksha.